RobWar-code/AICode/README.md

 The data is assembled as an object by the process side entity and transmitted to the renderer as an event.

+##### Reports
+The system provides for the current rule scores and rules completed report from the Score List option.

+It also provides a best set top score history list to give an idea of progress on the current rule.

+A rule completion log is also provided to allow for comparison from trial to trial.
+The output from this goes to the text file logs/CompletionsLog.txt

 ##### Trace (step through program) Functionality

 The trace facilities allow the user to select the currently